cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 **Lineage**

-The *Lineage* tab shows the relationship between an entity and the programs that are interacting with it.
-As different lineage diagrams can be created for the same entity, depending on the particular set of programs selected to construct the diagram, a green button in the shape of an arrow is used to cycle through the different lineage digrams that a particular entity participates in.
+The *Lineage* tab shows the relationship between an entityType and the programs that are interacting with it.
+As different lineage diagrams can be created for the same entityType, depending on the particular set of programs selected to construct the diagram, a green button in the shape of an arrow is used to cycle through the different lineage digrams that a particular entityType participates in.

 A date menu in the left side of the digram lets you control the time range that the diagram displays.
 By default, the last seven days are used, though a custom range can be